b123400/purescript-pux-form/README.md

 Module documentation is [published on Pursuit](http://pursuit.purescript.org/packages/purescript-pux-form).

+## Example

+Example code is avaliable at https://github.com/b123400/purescript-pux-form-example

+Live version of the example: https://b123400.github.io/purescript-pux-form-example/

 ## Tutorial

-Normally when you are making a form, you need to create Events like `UpdateUsername` `UpdatePassword` which are binded to form elements, and have to implement related handler in `foldp`.
+Normally when you are making a form, you need to create Events like `UpdateUsername` `UpdatePassword` which are binded to form elements, and have to implement related handlers in `foldp`.
 This library handles the form generation, all you need is a simple `Update` event.

 ### Prepare the state